 Yes, Redfin is a fully licensed real estate brokerage in all of the states it operates in.
-Since launching in Seattle, WA in 2004, it's become the largest discount broker in the United States by far, with more than 3,000 employees and offices in 90+ markets across the U.S. and Canada.
+Since launching in Seattle, WA, in 2004, it's become one of the largest discount brokers in the United States by far, with more than 4,000 employees and offices in 100+ markets across the U.S. and Canada.

 - Minimum fees for home sellers that vary by location

 - Exclusionary criteria that may disqualify you from a specific service or offer

 Redfin's primary offering is savings for home sellers and buyers.
 But can it really offer discounted rates and rebates and still turn a profit?